 Your retirement date is the date you cease working and begin to draw a pension from the Pension Fund.
-The date on which you can retire and the amount of pension you are entitled to receive are determined by your age, years of pensionable service and your pensionable earnings.
-We request that you provide three (3) months notice when retiring to allow for processing and workforce planning.
+Th e date on which you can retire and the amount of pension you are entitled to receive are determined by you r age, years of pensionable service and your pensionable earnings.
+We request that you provide four (4) months notice when retiring to allow for processing and workforce planning.

 Your Normal Retirement Date is the first day of the month following your 65th birthday; however, you may be eligible for an earlier pension if you meet certain criteria, or you may choose to retire at a later date.
+Pensionable Age means the earliest age at which you may begin to receive a Pension Benefit without the consent of the Employer and without reduction by reason of early retirement.